RickCraig/localmodel/README.md

 ## Change Log
 v0.5.1
 - Fixed issue with find when nothing has been saved
-- Fixed falsy for create default addition
+- Fixed falsy check for create default addition
+- Fixed falsy check on property in LocalDocument constructor

 v0.5.0
 - Add a basic aggregate function